slack-samples/bolt-java-starter-template/README.md

 ## App Distribution / OAuth

 Only implement OAuth if you plan to distribute your application across multiple workspaces.
-A separate `OauthMain.java` file can be found with relevant OAuth settings.
+A separate `OAuthMain.java` file can be found with relevant OAuth settings.

 When using OAuth, Slack requires a public URL where it can send requests.
 In this template app, we've used [`ngrok`](https://ngrok.com/download).
 Checkout [this guide](https://ngrok.com/docs#getting-started-expose) for setting it up.